 “States should take additional steps to protect against human rights abuses by business enterprises that are owned or controlled by the State, or that receive substantial support and services from State agencies such as export credit agencies and official investment insurance or guarantee agencies, including, where appropriate, by requiring human rights due diligence.”

-The World Bank has adopted a series of policies and documents with the intention to regulate issues such as Access to Information (2010), Environmental Assessment (2013), Involuntary Resettlement (2013), Indigenous Peoples (2013) and Safety of Dams (1996) that are connected to projects it finances.
-Their new Access to Information policy, for example, makes public any information in its possession that is not on a clear list of exception, thus, making much more information available on key decisions made during project development and implementation.
-Likewise, in 2012 the International Finance Corporation adopted a revised series of standards to help its clients improve their business performance, enhance transparency, engage with the people affected to projects with IFC finance, protect the environment, and achieve greater development impact.
-Eight Performance Standards were adopted in the following fields: Risk Management, Labour, Resource Efficiency, Community, Land Resettlement, Biodiversity, Indigenous People and Cultural Heritage.
+The World Bank has adopted a series of policies and documents in respect to Access to Information (2015), Environmental Assessment (2013), Involuntary Resettlement (2013), Indigenous Peoples (2013) and Safety of Dams (1996) that are connected to projects it finances.
+Their Access to Information policy, for example, requires that the Bank makes public any information in its possession that is not on a clear list of exception, thus, making much more information available on key decisions made during project development and implementation.
+In 2012 the International Finance Corporation adopted a revised series of standards to help its clients improve their business performance, enhance transparency, engage with the people affected to projects with IFC finance, protect the environment, and achieve greater development impact.
+Eight Performance Standards were adopted in the following fields: Environmental and Social Risk Management, Labour, Resource Efficiency, Community, Land Resettlement, Biodiversity, Indigenous People (including a requirement for free, prior and informed consent under certain circumstances) and Cultural Heritage.

-Regional Development Banks have taken steps towards protecting human rights.
+Regional Development Banks have also taken steps towards adopting and/or strengthening safeguard mechanisms.
 The Asian Development Bank adopted a Safeguard Policy Statement (2009).
 The Inter-American Development Bank has adopted policies on Environmental and Safeguards Compliance (2006), Involuntary Resettlement (1998), Gender Equality in Development (2010), Indigenous People (2006) and Access to Information (2010).
-The African Development Bank has an Integrated Safeguards System Policy Statement (2014) , while the European Investment Bank has also adopted a policy on Transparency (2015), a Statement on Environmental and Social Handbook (2013), a Statement of Environmental and Social Principles and Standards (2009), and a Statement on Corporate Social Responsibility (2005).
+The African Development Bank has an Integrated Safeguards System Policy Statement (2014) , while the European Investment Bank has a policy on Transparency (2015), a revised Environmental and Social Handbook (2013), a Statement of Environmental and Social Principles and Standards (2009) and a Strategy on Gender Equality and Women´s Economic Empowerment (2016).
 The New Development Bank (formerly the BRICS Development Bank) has adopted a Policy on Information Disclosure (2017) and an Environment and Social Framework (2016).

 - International Rivers, Animated Resettlement Guide Video for People Affected by Dam Development, 2017: https://www.internationalrivers.org/resources/animated-resettlement-guide-video-for-people-affected-by-dam-development-13136